By Kathleen DeMars

 He gets help from a donkey, who cannot reach the apples from where he lives.
 Isaac learns that sometimes it is better to have a friend than to always be on one’s own

-We hope you enjoy these wonderful hedgehog books, great for animal lovers of all ages!
+We hope you enjoy these excellent hedgehog books, which are great for animal lovers of all ages!